 The focal point of Huntington Beach is the Pacific Ocean, with its wide beaches, breaking waves and views of crimson sunsets.
 Plus, beneath the waves fresh fish and sea life thrive under the surface.

 Several Huntington Beach seafood restaurants represent the best of the best for creating and serving masterful seafood dishes using catches from our abundant ocean.
 Moreover, each eatery is cognizant of keeping the ocean and sea life healthy by serving sustainable seafood that is either caught or farmed in ways that consider the long-term vitality of harvested species and the well-being of the oceans.
-In turn, guests at these restaurants can enjoy the freshest and best-tasting seafood with the knowledge that that one of our most amazing natural resources is not being depleted.
+In turn, guests at these restaurants can enjoy the freshest and best-tasting seafood with the knowledge that one of our most amazing natural resources is not being depleted.

 Photo by @kouzines